-The Entry Index is an alphabetically organized listing of WRSP entries, including the thematic, regional, and local special projects.
+The Directory is an alphabetically organized listing of WRSP entries, including the thematic, regional, and local special projects.
 There are separate indices for the entries in the Augmenting Resources section of WRSP.

 There are many forms and expressions of religious and spiritual organization and activity.
 Scholars with recognized expertise in selected areas have been invited to organize the Thematic Projects listed above.